wendyverdonk93/docs/content/api/payment_methods/post-order-alipay.md

 | payment_options                | object |                           |
 | customer                       | object |                                       |

-Please make sure you check out our dedicated documentation for [Alipay](/payment-methods/alipay/)
+Read more about [Alipay](/payment-methods/alipay/) on our documentation page.

 ### Direct